NJ2020/Image-Compositing/README.md

 # Image Compositing

-#### *Note: This project was done by me during the summer internship last summer, at Samsung Research Institute.
-It addresses an intriguing problem which I think is quite relevant from an industrial research point of view, especially for companies that are working on AI-powered smartphones.*
+#### <p align = "justify"> <b> <i> Note: This project was done by me during the summer internship last summer, at Samsung Research Institute.
+It addresses an intriguing problem which I think is quite relevant from an industrial research point of view, especially for companies that are working on AI-powered smartphones. </b> </i> </p>

 ___